PRINCIPLES OF MACROECONOMICS - 2024/5

 The School of Economics is committed to developing graduates with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This module is designed to allow students to develop knowledge, skills, and capabilities in the following areas:

 Employability.
-Through the module’s learning and assessment activities, and especially the economic policy report, students develop independent judgement and cognitive skills that enable them to reflect critically on their own practice.
+Through the module’s learning and assessment activities students develop independent judgement and cognitive skills that enable them to reflect critically on their own practice.

 Digital Capabilities.
-Students will work with suitable programming software in the context of their individual report.
+Students will work with suitable programming software in the course of the module.
 This is done at an introductory level and builds on skills learned in ECO1017 Economic Data Analysis.

 Global and Cultural Intelligence.
 By considering examples and case studies from different cultures/countries relating to the module’s content and discussing these in class and in the designated discussion forum, students are encouraged and supported to develop an appreciation for the world around them beyond their immediate context.